faasm/faasm/docs/benchmarks.md

 ### Docker

 Spawning lots of Docker containers at once can lead to big memory/ CPU spikes, so we need to build up the numbers slowly.
-This can be done with:
+This can be done with the task:

 ```
-# Spawn 10 workers
+# Spawn 100 containers
-inv spawn-docker-containers 10
+inv spawn-docker-containers 100
 ```

 We can only have 1023 Docker containers on a single Docker network (due to the limit on virtual bridges), so we can either run them all on the `host` network, or create a couple of bigger networks, e.g.